August 25, 2025 (2mo ago) — last updated October 30, 2025 (6d ago)

 Recognizing the Signs

-• You're having intense physical reactions.
-Things like recurring panic attacks, a racing heart, dizziness, or shortness of breath when you face your fear are serious signals.
+• You have intense physical reactions—recurring panic attacks, dizziness, or shortness of breath when you face your fear.

 What to Expect From Therapy